Anti-nuclear movement: Recent developments

 Austrian Chancellor Werner Faymann expects anti-nuclear petition drives to start in at least six European Union countries in 2012 in an effort to have the EU abandon nuclear power.
-Under the EU's Lisbon Treaty, petitions that attract at least one million signatures can seek legislative proposals from the European Commission, which would pave the way for anti-nuclear activists to garner support.
+Under the EU's Lisbon Treaty, petitions that attract at least one million signatures can prompt the European Commission to propose legislation, paving the way for anti-nuclear activists to garner support.

 In March 2012, about 2,000 people staged an anti-nuclear protest in Taiwan's capital following the massive tsunami that hit Japan one year ago.
 The protesters rallied in Taipei to renew calls for a nuclear-free island.
 They "want the government to scrap a plan to operate a newly constructed nuclear power plant – the fourth in densely populated Taiwan".
 Scores of aboriginal protesters "demanded the removal of 100,000 barrels of nuclear waste stored on their Orchid Island".

 In March 2012, hundreds of anti-nuclear demonstrators converged on the Australian headquarters of global mining giants BHP Billiton and Rio Tinto.
-The 500-strong march through southern Melbourne called for an end to uranium mining in Australia, and included speeches and performances by representatives of the expatriate Japanese community as well as Australia's Indigenous communities, who are concerned about the effects of uranium mining near tribal lands.
+The 500-strong march through southern Melbourne called for an end to uranium mining in Australia.
+It included speeches and performances by representatives of the expatriate Japanese community as well as Australia's Indigenous communities, who are concerned about the effects of uranium mining near tribal lands.
 There were also events in Sydney.

 In March 2012, South Korean environmental groups held a rally in Seoul to oppose nuclear power.
 Over 5,000 people attended, and the turnout was one of the largest in recent memory for an anti-nuclear rally.
-The demonstration demanded that President Lee Myung Bak abandon his policy of promoting nuclear power.
+The demonstration demanded that President Lee Myung-bak abandon his policy of promoting nuclear power.

 In March 2012, police said they had arrested nearly 200 anti-nuclear activists who were protesting the restart of work at the long-stalled Indian Kudankulam nuclear power plant.